nonsignificantp/scraper-pharma-drug_forms/README.md

-# 💊 Scraper script for pharma data
+# 💊 Scraper scripts for pharma data

 Three scipts for scraping drugs forms being sold in Argentina's pharmacies.
 The execution order should be the following: